mevdschee/php-crud-api/README.md

 and `Client ID` and keep them for a later use.
 Then, create an API: give it a name and fill the `identifier` field with your API endpoint's URL.

-Then you have to configure the `jwtAuth.secret` configuration in your `api.php` file.
+Then you have to configure the `jwtAuth.secrets` configuration in your `api.php` file.
 Don't fill it with the `secret` you will find in your Auth0 application settings but with **a public certificate**.
 To find it, go to the settings of your application, then in "Extra settings".
 You will now find a "Certificates" tab where you will find your Public Key in the Signing